karolzak/cntk-python-web-service-on-azure/README.md

-# CNTK-Python-Web-Service-on-Azure
+# Project description

-## Description

-This sample project shows off how to prepare and deploy to [Azure Web Apps](https://azure.microsoft.com/en-gb/services/app-service/web/) a simple Python web service with an image classifying model produced in [CNTK (Cognitive Toolkit)](https://github.com/Microsoft/CNTK)
+This sample project shows off how to prepare and deploy to [Azure Web Apps](https://azure.microsoft.com/en-gb/services/app-service/web/) a simple Python web service with an image classifying model produced in [CNTK (Cognitive Toolkit)](https://github.com/Microsoft/CNTK) using [FasterRCNN](https://github.com/Microsoft/CNTK/tree/master/Examples/Image/Detection/FasterRCNN)

 - [x] Web Service written in Python using Flask module
 - [x] Python scripts that allow to evaluate images using CNTK and pretrained model